unicode-org/icu4x/docs/tutorials/intro.md

 You are using: es-AR
 ```

-Congratulations! `ICU4X` has been used to semantically operate on a locale and the first string is now displayed only if the user is using a locale with Spanish `language` part!
+Congratulations! `ICU4X` has been used to semantically operate on a locale!

 ## Convenience macro

 The scenario of working with statically declared Locales is common.

-It's a bit unergonomic to have to perform the parsing of them at runtime and handle a parser error in such case.
+It's a bit unergonomic to have to parse them at runtime and handle a parser error in such case.

 For that purpose, ICU4X provides a macro one can use to parse it at compilation time: